 Related to the idea of what splendor is NOT, check out Myths About Splendor.

-With that out of the way, let’s talk a little more about the purpose of this site and of what it means to add more splendor.
+With that out of the way, let’s talk a little more about the purpose of this site.
 For me, splendor is:

 - sitting down to a nice meal at a formally set table with the “good” china